mfyz/react-boilerplate/README.md

-# Nomad Team Portal Web App
+# React JS Minimal Web App Boilerplate

-A minimal react.js web application for Nomad Interactive's Team Portal
+A minimal react.js web application

 Technologies we used: